Founded in 1989, Rangers, Inc. is the second oldest leather / levi / uniform club in Ohio.

-In the fall of 1988, five friends joined together to form a club of people call Rangers, Inc., whose interest was in Leather, Levi's and Uniforms.
+It all started in the fall of 1988, when five friends joined together to form a club of people whose interest was in Leather, Levi's and Uniforms.

-The goals of the charter members were as follows: to promote the leather/uniform spirit, to support the needs of the larger community and the charitable organizations that help fulfil those needs, and to strengthen the leather/uniform community of Northeast Ohio.
+The goals were (and still are today) to promote the leather/uniform spirit, to support the needs of the larger community and the charitable organizations that help fulfil those needs, and to strengthen the leather/uniform community of Northeast Ohio.

 As part of the uniform scene, the Rangers were affiliated with the A.U.A.
 This affiliation remained until the A.U.A became defunct.
 The Rangers held the Annual A.U.A.
 Review in 1996.
 This review brought people from all over the world including visitors from Germany, England, and the Netherlands.
 Since the A.U.A. is no longer active, the Rangers replaced their old "Park Ranger" uniforms with new ones reflecting the leather aspect of the club.